yavru421/groqee/README.md

 This project is a testament to the belief that AI should empower everyone, regardless of their background or technical skills.
 Groqee is more than just a tool—it's a step toward democratizing AI and making it a part of everyday life.

+note: portable exe for download realese is in MASTER branch of groqee repo